 Public Resources Code (PRC) 15064.5(a)(4).
 The fact that a resource is not listed in or determined to be eligible for listing in the CRHR, not included in a local register of historical resources (pursuant to Section 5020.1(k) of the PRC), or identified in an historical resources survey (meeting the criteria in section 5024.1(g) of the Public Resources Code) does not preclude a lead agency from determining that the resource may be an historical resource as defined in PRC sections 5020.1(j) or 5024.1.
 Two other programs are administered by the State: California Historical Landmarks and California "Points of Historical Interest."
-California Historical Landmarks are buildings, sites, features, or events that are of statewide significance and have anthropological, cultural, military, political, architectural, economic, scientific or technical, religious, experimental, or other historical value.
-California Points of Historical Interest are buildings, sites, features, or events that are of local (City or county) significance and have anthropological, cultural, architectural, economic, scientific or technical, religious, experimental, or other historical, architectural, economic, scientific or technical, religious, experimental, architectural, architectural, economic, scientific or technical, religious, experimental, architectural, economic, scientific or technical, religious, experimental, architectural, economic, scientific or technical, religious, experimental, architectural, economic, scientific or technical, or other historical value.
+California Historical Landmarks are buildings, sites, features, or events that are of statewide significance and have anthropological, cultural, military, political, architectural, economic, scientific or technical, religious, experimental, or other historical Value.
+California Points of Historical Interest are buildings, sites, features, or events that are of local (City or county) significance and have anthropological, cultural, military, political, architectural, economic, scientific or technical, religious, experimental, or other historical value.